Biclosed sets, quasitrivial semigroups and oriented matroid: The bijection

 Define

 Extend the total preorder $\precsim$ to a total order $\prec'$ on $X_{n+1}$.
-Consider the permutation $\sigma$ on $X_{n+1}$ carrying $u,1\leq u\leq n+1$ to the $u$-th element of the chain $(X_{n+1},\prec')$.
+Consider the permutation $\sigma$ on $X_{n+1}$ which carries $u,1\leq u\leq n+1$ to the $u$-th element of the chain $(X_{n+1},\prec')$.
 Then $\sigma(\Phi^+_{\Delta_1,\Delta_2})$ is the desired biclosed set.
-Note that although the total order $\prec'$ is not unique (since restricted on an equivalence class the total order $\prec'$ has multiple choices), the biclosed set we obtain is independent of the choice as the different permutations induced by $\prec'$ fall in the stabilizer of the resulting biclosed set.
+Note that although the total order $\prec'$ is not unique (since restricted to an equivalence class the total order $\prec'$ has multiple choices), the biclosed set we obtain is independent of the choice, since the various permutations induced by $\prec'$ fall in the stabilizer of the resulting biclosed set.

 The two processes are clearly inverse to each other by construction.